-In both experiments, participants took part in groups of four, which they were assigned to based on access time.
+Materials and Procedure.
+In all experiments, participants took part in groups of four, which they were assigned to based on access time.
 After giving informed consent, participants were instructed that they were embarking on a scientific mission to collect salt samples from alien oceans on other planets, and that their goal was to collect as many salt samples as possible.
 They were informed that they could revisit the same area to get a similar reward, with salt not depleting from repeated sampling.
 They were also told that other scientists on their team would collect different salts, so there would be no competition for resources, but that the salts were generated by the same process, and locations with high salt concentrations were thus correlated across the salts.
 In Exp.
 2, participants were additionally told that they would be sent on both solo and group missions, with no information from their teammates being available in solo missions.
+However, participants were never instructed about how to use social information.

-Participants in both experiments were shown fully revealed example environments to ensure they understand the structure and how social information usage may benefit them.
+After the instructions, participants in all experiments were shown fully revealed example environments to ensure they understand the structure and how social information usage may benefit them.
 After passing a comprehension check, participants moved on to a waiting room, which would launch the task once four people had joined.
-If there was no group of four after 3 minutes of a room being open, all participants in that room were redirected to the post experiment questionnaire.
+If there was no group of four after 3 min of a room being open, all participants in that room were redirected to the postexperiment questionnaire.